-Even if your feet are generally in good condition you might consider having a single session of podiatry to have the hard skin on your feet removed, toenails clipped, to find out if you’re wearing the right shoes (fetch your shoes with you for specific advice on footwear) or just to check that you’re looking after your feet properly.
+Even if your feet are generally in good condition you might consider having a single session of podiatry to have the hard skin on your feet removed, toenails clipped, to find out if you’re wearing the right shoes (bring your shoes with you for specific advice on footwear) or just to check that you’re looking after your feet properly.

 What happens at the consultation?

 At your first appointment our podiatrist will usually cut your toenails, remove any hard skin and check your feet for other minor problems such as corns, calluses or verrucas.
-Usually, any minor problems that are picked up can be treated on the spot.
+Usually any minor problems that are picked up can be treated on the spot.
 It’s usually completely painless (even pleasant!).
 If you are a new patient your appointment will last 30 minutes so the podiatrist can take a short medical history and any follow up appointments afterwards will last 20 minutes.

 Our podiatrist is fully registered with both the Health and Care Professions Council (HCPC) and The Society of Chiropodists and Podiatrists.
 If you would like any further information (including prices) or to book an appointment in a private comfortable treatment room, in our Barnsley health clinic, please call us on (01226) 282560.